 - Notice the differences between the accuracy values and speed values, as they appear in Figure 2 (ArtEx), Figure 3 (ZRTCLLOCATIONMO table), Figure 4 (Cellebrite PA) and Figure 5 (Magnet AXIOM).

 - In Figure 2 and Figure 3 we can see that several locations were recorded between 12:13:47 PM though 12:19:57 PM.
 Most of the locations had inaccurate/low accuracy.

 - In Figure 3 notice the locations with inaccurate/low accuracy also have invalid ZSPEED and ZCOURSE, as marked with -1 value.

 - At 12:18:33 PM, a message was received.
 This message was my notes which included my location and my speed.

 - Figure 3 is a screenshot of the ZRTCLLOCATIONMO table which depicts the data as it resides in the database.
 Later, I will discuss and provide a SQLite query that might assist in your analysis of this location data.

 - In Figure 4 and Figure 5, we can see screenshots from Cellebrite PA and Magnet AXIOM.
 Notice in the Cellebrite PA screenshot the latitude and longitude are rounded and not the original data, as listed in the database.
-In the Magnet AXIOM screenshot, we can see they use the original data, there is no rounding of properties, which I believe is critical to understand if an examiner/analyst is using this data.
+In the Magnet AXIOM screenshot, we can see they use the original data, there is no rounding of values, which I believe is critical to understand if an examiner/analyst is using this data.

 - In Figure 4 Cellebrite PA is not decoding the ZSPEED from the ZRTCLLOCATIONMO table in the Analyzed Data view, but it is listed in the Hex view.